 With a comfortable “handshake” grip and extra programmable buttons, they’re easier to get used to than you might think.

 The models pictured here are made by Evoluent.
 Yes there are cheaper options, but these are the ones I currently use and recommend.

-The Magic Trackpad is like a smaller version of a graphics tablet, on steroids.
+The Magic Trackpad is like a smaller graphics tablet, on steroids.